 12. Try some music magic as they not only theoretically make babies smarter but they also practically cam them.

-14. Apply some pampering tricks like light tapping.
+14. Apply some pampering tricks like a light tapping.

-15. Speak to the baby during bathe time.
+15. Speak to the baby during bath time.

 16. Allow husbands to get involved and forget about the fear of doing wrong and refrain from making criticisms.